 Step By Step Pictures for making Ney Pathiri

 Ingredients Used to make the Ney Pathiri

-Rice flour is the main ingredients.
-You can use homemade flour or store bought as well.
+Rice flour is the main ingredient.
+You can use homemade flour or store-bought as well.

 The masala paste used is a ground coconut with shallots and cumin seeds.

 You can add this ground masala to the simmering rice flour.

 Please add ghee to the dough and knead well for the balls to roll out well without breaking.

 Always dust out the excess flour before sliding it down.

 Ney Pathiri | Poricha Pathiri ~ A to Z Indian Pooris